iWinston/typeorm-plus/docs/listeners-and-subscribers.md

 ### `@AfterInsert`

-You can define method with any name in entity and mark it with `@AfterInsert` decorator and orm will call this method after entity inserted into the database using repository/manager `save` method.
+You can define a method with any name in entity and mark it with `@AfterInsert` and TypeORM will call it after the entity is inserted using repository/manager `save`.
 Example:

 ```typescript